rotationalio/rotational.io/content/en/blog/2024-09-24-pytorch-conference-2024.md

 ## PyTorch-Native LLMs Are Here

-Exciting developments with [TorchTitan](https://github.com/pytorch/torchtitan), [TorchTune](https://github.com/pytorch/torchtune), and [TorchChat](https://github.com/pytorch/torchchat) are moving us towards a future where you can build, finetune, and deploy models directly in PyTorch.
+Exciting developments with [TorchTitan](https://github.com/pytorch/torchtitan), [TorchTune](https://github.com/pytorch/torchtune), and [TorchChat](https://github.com/pytorch/torchchat) provide a more streamlined workflow where you can build, finetune, and deploy models directly in PyTorch.

 ![Towards a PyTorch-Native Workflow](img/blog/pytorch-native-workflow.png)